Motion to Validate Service: a Request for Court Order to Confirm Acceptance of Document Service | Hall Paralegal Services

 A Document Served Improperly May Be Deemed Served

-The Rules of the Small Claims Court, O. Reg.
-258/98, lack a specific rule dealing with the situation where the intended recipient receives a document in a manner outside of the prescribed Rules.
-Consequently, in such a scenario, it becomes essential to refer to the Rules of Civil Procedure, R.R.O.
+When the intended recipient receives a document in a manner that falls outside the Rules of the Small Claims Court, O. Reg.
+258/98, a rule to address this situation is lacking; and consequently, reference to the Rules of Civil Procedure, R.R.O.
 1990, Reg.
-194, where there is a provision for validating service via a Motion to Validate Service.
-The pertinent sections in the Rules of the Small Claims Court and the Rules of Civil Procedure are as follows:
+194, is necessary.
+Under the Rules of Civil Procedure, validation of service is permitted and a party may initiate a Motion to Validate Service.
+The relevant sections in both the Rules of the Small Claims Court and the Rules of Civil Procedure are:

 Matters Not Covered in Rules